tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Melee Weapon

-_Recharge 16+:_ You gain a +1 attack bonus and deal +1d4 damage with this attack for each different fighter maneuver you have used in this battle (champion: +1d8 instead of +1d4; epic: +2d6 instead of +1d8).
+_Recharge 16+:_ You gain a +1 attack bonus and deal +1d4 damage with this attack for each different fighter maneuver you have used in this battle, +1d8 instead of +1d4 at champion tier, and +2d6 instead of +1d8 at epic tier.

 **Quirk:** Flips randomly between ruthless efficiency and dreamy optimism.